eriksvedang/eriksvedang.github.io/_posts/2024-09-08-shodan-before-forty.md

 key to getting better is to play a lot of games.
 Unfortunately, a regular game of Go can be quite long (an hour or more) and my spare time is severely limited.
 To get more plays in I started to play short "blitz" games online.
-This was a terrible idea – I ran out of thinking time a lot and the stress made me play really badly.
+This did not go well – I ran out of thinking time a lot and the stress made me play really badly.
 I started losing against people with much lower ranks, which made my own rank plummet.
 It was ugly.

 *Relax, it's just a game.*

-After a shorter break (and some soul-searching) I managed to find my footing once more.
-Though I lost a lot in a short time, I can feel that I'm actually stronger than I've ever been.
-A rank is just a number.
+After some soul-searching, I managed to find my footing once again.
+Though I lost a lot of games in a short time, I can feel that I'm actually stronger than I've ever been.
+What matters is my actual skill, a rank is just a number.
 I have started playing online again, but with slower games.
 My opponents are really easy now that I get matched against people with such a low rank.
 I practice as often as I can, but try to not stress about it.
+This game is so much fun.

 I wrote this article to motivate myself, to be a bit more accountable.
 In two years I will read it again and see if I reached my goal.
-It's kind of exciting.
+It is quite exciting.
 My predicition is that I will be unsatisfied, no matter the outcome.
-If I do manage to reach shodan, I'll most likely want to achieve the next rank, and so on.
-And if not, well, then I failed.
+If I *do* manage to reach shodan, I'll most likely want to achieve the next level, and so on.
+And if not, well then I failed.
 Perhaps that will make me sad for a while, but I will be fine.
-I'll keep trying to teach my kids.
+I'll keep at it, and I'll keep trying to teach my kids.

-And maybe (just maybe) I can find happiness in playing this game that I love, only for the fun of it.
+And maybe (just maybe) I can stop caring about my rank, to find happiness in playing only for the fun of it.